lora-alyateem/Car-Insurance-Claim-Prediction/README.md

 These approaches were compared to evaluate their impact on model performance and overfitting.

-## 🤖 Modeling Approach

-The following methods were applied:

- - Random Forest Classifier

-- PCA-based modeling

-- Feature Selection–based modeling

-**Key Findings:**

- - Random Forest and Feature Selection showed the best performance and generalization

- - PCA reduced dimensionality but resulted in some loss of predictive power

- - Model evaluation focused on train vs test performance to control overfitting

 ## 📈 Evaluation Strategy

 - Train/Test split